-The Magento Security Scan Tool enables you to regularly monitor your store websites and receive updates for security risks, malware, and unauthorized access.
+The Magento Security Scan Tool enables you to regularly monitor your store websites and receive updates for known security risks, malware, and out of date software.
 This is a free service available for all implementations and versions of Magento Commerce (Cloud).
 You access the tool through your Magento Marketplace account.

 - Receive security updates and site specific notifications

 For detailed instructions to set up and perform scans, see the Magento User Guide.
 Typically, you want to start using this tool as you enter UAT testing.

 Each site to be scanned must be registered through Magento Security Scan tab.
 This registration process includes acceptance of Magento’s disclaimer prior to scanning.
 You control both scan scheduling and the authorization of personnel to be notified when each scan is completed.
 Scans can be scheduled for either a specific, recurring date and time or on-demand as required.

 - Click the Security Scan tab and select Go to Security Scan.

 - In the Actions column for the site, select Run Scan.
 A notification status displays the scheduled scan.

 - When the report completes, a notification displays.

 - In the site row, select the report you want to view from the Reports column.
 The order is latest to oldest.

 The report lists issues including Failed Scans, Unidentified Results, and Successful Scans.
 Each entry provides detailed information for the scan, any issues to investigate, and actions to take.
 Some of these actions may require downloading and installing security patches.
 Make sure to add those via branches and Git pushes through your local.